venkatdas/javascript-advanced/javascript-season2/this-keyword.md

 And there's a few different ways in which you can use the this keyword, so let's see the most common cases and how it behaves in each of them.

 - An important comment is that this is not a variable – it's a keyword, so its value can't be changed or reassigned.

+## this in global space
+- whatever you write outside of the fucntion it will call global scope or top level

+`var a=5` // global scope